woojiahao/tp/docs/team/sp4ce-cowboy.md

   [#138](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/138)]
   * **What it does:** A CLI command that allows the user to search for specific transactions based on certain keywords.
-  * **Justification:** The user might accumulate many transactions over a prolonged period of time using the app, and this command allows the user to search for specific transactions.
+  * **Justification:** To allow the user to search for specific transactions especially if there are many transactions stored.
   * **Highlights:** This command complements the Get Command and the Rolling Balance Indicator.
   * **Possible Future Additions:** The Find command is limited to Name, Category and Location.
 This can be expanded to include the other properties in the future.
   * _Note: The initial Find Command was implemented by [Jamie](https://github.com/jamz903) as mentioned [here](jamz903.md)_

----

 ### User Interface Features